Car Insurance Policy Review Checklist: How to Audit Your Coverage

 Discounts You May Be Missing

-Many drivers are surprised to learn how many discounts they're eligible for but never claimed.
+Many drivers are surprised to learn how many discounts they qualify for but never claimed.
+Individual discounts can range from 10% to 40% off your premium, and combining multiple discounts can save $200 to $800 annually.
 Here are the most commonly overlooked:

 Pros

-• Telematics/usage-based programs save 10–40% for safe drivers
+• Telematics/usage-based programs save up to 40% for safe drivers

 • Paid-in-full discount saves 9–10% vs. monthly payments